 Some Common Questions

-Articles (full-text) are the primary item that is published in Digital Scholarship@UNLV.
+For faculty and staff authors at UNLV, articles (full-text) are the primary item that is published in Digital Scholarship@UNLV.
 However, there are several other types of scholarly output that can be published (as briefly mentioned above) including conference proceedings, posters, images, audio/visual presentations, reports, e-books, and more.
 For information about including these other types of scholarly work in DS@UNLV, please contact us at email@example.com.

 Each publisher has policies that detail whether Digital Scholarship@UNLV can accept the full-text of an author's work and, if so, what version we are allowed to upload and make available to the public.
 Below is a list of different versions of a publication.
 To see whether or not you are allowed to submit a version of your work to the institutional repository, see the SHERPA/ROMEO section below.